Writing for GOV.UK

 GOV.UK gets over 50 million visits a month.
 There is no guarantee that only your intended audience will find your content, or that everyone will understand what you mean.

 But we can make sure we get as close to accessible for everyone as we possibly can, simply by being very, very clear.

 Make sure text is gender neutral wherever possible.
 Use ‘them’, ‘their’, ‘they’ etc.

 Front-load your link text with the relevant terms and make them active and specific.
 Always link to online services first.
 Offer offline alternatives afterwards (where possible).

 Plain English is mandatory for all of GOV.UK.
 One of the parts most people pick up on is the plain English (or words to avoid) list.

 This isn’t just a list of words to avoid.
 Plain English is the whole ethos of GOV.UK: it’s a way of writing.

 The list isn’t exhaustive.
 It’s an indicator to show you the sort of language that confuses users.

 Don’t use formal or long words when easy or short ones will do.
-Use ‘buy’ instead of ‘purchase’, ‘help’ instead of ‘assist’, ‘about’ instead of ‘approximately’ and ‘like’ instead of ‘such as’.
+Use ‘buy’ instead of ‘purchase’, ‘help’ instead of ‘assist’, and ‘about’ instead of ‘approximately’.

 We also lose trust from people if we write government ‘buzzwords’ and jargon.
 Often, these words are too general and vague and can lead to misinterpretation or empty, meaningless text.
 We can do without these words.